hdShang/arxiv-daily/docs/eess-SY/2025-05-19/papers/250512902v1-power-allocation-for-delay-optimization-in-device-to-device-networks.md

 ---
 layout: default
-title: Power Allocation for Delay Optimization in Device-to-Device Networks: A Graph Reinforcement Learning Approach
+title: "Power Allocation for Delay Optimization in Device-to-Device Networks: A Graph Reinforcement Learning Approach"
 ---

 # Power Allocation for Delay Optimization in Device-to-Device Networks: A Graph Reinforcement Learning Approach